Paula Glasgow, Dean

 A passionate and true Montessori Educator and a loved directress, Nandita Agarwala has dedicated her life to the development of children.
 She completed her Diploma in Montessori Education in 1987.
 She subsequently completed the Toddler Montessori Training and Lower Elementary training in India.
 She continues to teach and learn, all at the same time.

-Nandita completed her MACTE certification (Casa) after she moved to Toronto in 2006.She has completed her Trainer of trainers’ Course from the Montessori Teachers College, Toronto in 2015 and also gives lectures at the college.
-She has completed the Montessori Dementia training and gives workshops to Montessori Educators and Caregivers in the application of the Montessori philosophy when working with people living with dementia.
+Nandita completed her MACTE certification (Casa) after she moved to Toronto in 2006.She completed her Trainer of Trainers’ Course from Montessori Teachers College, Toronto in 2015 and also gives lectures at the college.
+She has completed the Montessori Dementia training and leads workshops to Montessori Educators and Health Care Providers on the application of the Montessori philosophy when caring for people living with dementia.

-She is the Director of Programing of Canadian Association of Montessori Teachers and is also associated closely with the Canadian Council of Montessori Administrators.
+She is the Director of Programming of the Canadian Association of Montessori Teachers (CAMT) and is also associated closely with the Canadian Council of Montessori Administrators (CCMA).
 Nandita is the proud mother of two boys aged 29 and 26.